Fully nonlinear elliptic equations with gradient terms on compact almost Hermitian manifolds: A priori estimates

-\end{proposition} Let us remark that the fourth term is the bad term that we need to control.
+We remark that the fourth term is the bad term that we need to control.
 Since $F$ is both concave and elliptic, then the first, second and third term are nonnegative, which play an imporant role in our proof of Theorem \ref{Thm4.1}.
 To prove Proposition \ref{lower bound of L Q}, we shall estimate the lower bounds of $L(\lambda_{1})$, $L(|\rho|^{2})$ and $L(|\de u|^{2})$, respectively.